RobDWaller/code101/README.md

 To begin open the `training-files/style.css` file.
 The first step is to set the H1 element text to red and the font size to 50px.

-The code is made up of two parts:
+The CSS code is made up of two parts:

-- A selector which defines the element we want to style.
+- A selector which defines the element we want to style, `h1{ }`.
-- Attributes that apply our styling.
+- Attributes that apply our styling, `color: red;`.

 ```css
 h1 {